l4mbd0x/Greenity/README.md

 _¹screenshots to ~/Screenshots_
 _²controlling locking and its keybinded activation_
+Obs1: treesome tiling layout bundled.
-Obs: clone and copy awesome directory directly to your ~/.config/awesome
+Obs2: clone and copy awesome directory directly to your ~/.config/awesome

 ##Note for Funtoo/Gentoo users:
 Emerge